-In the context of transition risks, EIRIN takes as input GEM-E3 projections on the evolution of the carbon price.
-It derives therefrom a representation of structural change at the aggregate level through the substitution between green and brown capital.
-It simulates the resulting macro-economic dynamics, considering endogenous technological change, its macro-financial consequences and their interplay with fiscal and monetary policy.
-Notably, it derives dynamic trajectories of GDP, inflation, and policy rates that are consistent with technological and financial aspects of transition scenarios.
+In the context of transition risks, the EIRIN model takes as input carbon price projections from the GEM-E3 model.
+EIRIN then simulates the resulting macroeconomic and financial dynamics, accounting for the substitution between high-and low-carbon capital, its macro-financial consequences, and their interplay with fiscal and monetary policies.
+Notably, EIRIN derives dynamic trajectories for GDP, inflation and policy rates that are consistent with the technological and financial dimensions of transition scenarios.

-Accordingly, for physical risks, EIRIN captures climate effects on endogenous growth mechanisms and the macro-financial response of the economy in terms of fiscal, monetary and adaptation policies.
-It thus derives dynamic trajectories of GDP, inflation, and policy rates that account for both direct macro-economic impacts and their potential macro-financial amplification.
+In the context of physical risks, EIRIN takes as inputs the country and sector level distribution of impacts in terms of capital destruction, business interruption and productivity losses.
+Then, EIRIN derives dynamic trajectories of GDP, inflation, and policy rates that account for both direct macroeconomic impacts and their potential macro-financial amplification.

 Figure 2: Logical and temporal flow of the coupling of GEM-E3, CLIMACRED and EIRIN models.
 The figure should be read from left to right.
 Step 0 (grey arrows): Scenario-contingent direct physical impacts (see section 'Representation of physical risks') passed to GEM-E3 and EIRIN.
 Scenario-contingent transition policies passed to GEM-E3.
 Step 1 (black arrows): GEM-E3 calculates and provides the scenario-relevant carbon price to EIRIN, and the sectoral output trajectories to CLIMACRED.
 Step 2 (green arrows): EIRIN calculates and provides the risk-free policy rate to CLIMACRED.
 Step 3 (teal arrows): CLIMACRED calculates and provides the scenario-adjusted sectoral cost of capital to GEM-E3.
-Step 4 (final/integrated run): GEM-E3 provides scenario-contingent output trajectories disaggregated by sector and country, considering the monetary and financial valuation dynamics provided by EIRIN and CLIMACRED.
+Step 4 (final/integrated run): GEM-E3 provides scenario-contingent output trajectories disaggregated by sector and country, considering the monetary and financial valuation dynamics provided by EIRIN and CLIMACRED, respectively.
 For the implementation of physical risk, the direct physical effects on GEME3 sectors are applied to all three models, and combined in the GEM-E3 integrated run

 The three models (GEM-E3, EIRIN and CLIMACRED) have different characteristics and cover different aspects of the economy.
 Nevertheless, interfacing these provides an integrated assessment, as illustrated in Figure 2.
 The initiating run is performed by GEM-E3.
 The carbon price is determined by GEM-E3, as a function of climate policies, energy prices and technological characteristics/dynamics, which is then used as an input in EIRIN to represent the stringency of the energy system transition.
-EIRIN produces macro-financial dynamics contingent to the carbon price.
-It determines, in particular, the evolution of the risk-free rate.

-CLIMACRED takes as given the risk-free rate from EIRIN and sectoral trajectories from GEM-E3 to determine corporate and sovereign risk adjustments and resulting changes in cost of capital.
+EIRIN produces macro-financial dynamics contingent to the climate scenarios.
+Variables include, among the others, the evolution of the inflation and risk-free rate.
+CLIMACRED takes the risk-free rate from EIRIN and the sectoral trajectories from GEM-E3 to calculate adjustments in the sectoral probability of default, valuation of equity, corporate and sovereign bonds, and resulting changes in cost of capital.
 These updated costs of capital are then fed into GEM-E3.
-The second run of GEM-E3 then produces updated macro-economic dynamics that account for macro-financial feedbacks.
-The variables produced by each of the models can be found in the appendixes H, I and J.
+The second run of GEM-E3 then produces updated macro-economic dynamics that account for macro-financial feedbacks and financial risk assessment.
+The variables produced by each of the models can be found in the appendixes G, H and I.